Africa

 35.42

-Media pluralism is a reality in the DRC but, in the eastern province of Nord-Kivu, the media have been badly affected by fighting between the army and M23 rebels.
-Against this backdrop, the national assembly passed a new media law in April 2023, just months ahead of general elections.
+Media pluralism is a reality in the country but, in the province of Nord-Kivu, the media have been badly affected by the conflict between the Armed Forces of the Democratic Republic of Congo (FARDC) and the M23 rebels.

 Media landscape

-Sub-Saharan Africa’s biggest country, the DRC has more than 7,000 professional journalists, 540 newspapers (of which only about 15 are published regularly), 177 TV channels, more than 4,000 radio stations and 36 online media.
-Only the state radio and TV broadcaster, Radio Télévision nationale congolaise (RTNC), the UN’s Radio Okapi and Top Congo FM reach the entire country.
+The largest country in sub-Saharan Africa by area, the Democratic Republic of Congo (DRC) has more than 7,000 professional journalists, more than 500 newspapers (of which only about 15 are published regularly), more than 150 TV channels, more than 4,000 radio stations and more than 40 online media.
+The state radio and TV broadcaster, Radio Télévision Nationale Congolaise (RTNC), the UN’s Radio Okapi and Top Congo radio have national coverage.
 The print media are almost non-existent outside the capital, Kinshasa.
-News websites such as Actualité.cd and 7sur7.cd are developing fast.
+News websites such as Actualité.cd and 7sur7.cd are in full development.

 Political context

-The Congolese media landscape is marked by the presence of politicians who own or launch media outlets intended to promote their influence and rise to power.
+The Congolese media landscape is marked by the strong presence of politicians who own or launch media outlets intended to promote their influence and rise to power.
 The national radio and TV broadcaster is a state media outlet that lacks independence.
-It is very common for local authorities, militiamen, religious groups, and politicians to exert pressure on the journalists and media outlets present in their province.
+It is very common for local authorities, militias, religious groups, and politicians to exert pressure on journalists and media outlets present in their province.
+The M23 has ordered some media outlets to modify their editorial policies.

 Legal framework

-The 1996 press law was revised in April 2023 on the basis of the recommendations of a national media convention held in January 2022, which called for a more modern and more protective legal framework for journalists and the media.
-The new press law tightens the conditions for access to the profession of journalist; does not explicitly abolish prison sentences for press offences, but it adds a “bad faith” requirement to the definition of the offences of false information and allegations disturbing public order; and gives journalists access to information of public interest that is not classified and does not involve state security or national defence.
+The 1996 press law was revised in April 2023 based on the recommendations of a national media convention, which called for a more modern and more protective legal framework for journalists and the media.
+The new law tightens the conditions for access to the profession of journalist.
+It does not explicitly abolish prison sentences for press offences, but it adds a clause of bad faith in the publication of false information or allegations that have disturbed public order.
+In addition, it guarantees journalists access to information of public interest that is not classified and does not involve state security or national defence.

 Economic context